samkhan1/samkhan1/README.md

-Using a frequency analysis of the words in these writings, including this README.md file, look for greater than six lettered words, that have been used only once in the entire set of articles;
+Using a frequency analysis of the words in these writings, including this README.md file, look for greater than six lettered words, that have been used only once in the entire set of articles.
-the location of that word, is where you will find a more valuable kernel of knowledge.
+The location of that word, is where you will find a more valuable kernel of knowledge.
 ```

 **[Serene Solidarity](https://github.com/serene-solidarity) :** [Emblems](https://github.com/serene-solidarity/emblems)